INTERVIEW WITH RICK FARIS FROM SPECIAL CONSENSUS

-RICK: I have thought of it many times cause I see Greg Cahill with his tremendous work ethic and think that maybe when I’m ready to take on the responsibilities and all that entails (i.e. Making sure three or five guys can make enough money to take home to their families, vehicle breakdowns, keeping a record label happy etc.) that I might take on that labor of love.
+RICK: I have thought of it many times cause I see Greg Cahill with his tremendous work ethic and think that maybe when I’m ready to take on the responsibilities and all that entails (i.e. Making sure three or five guys can make enough money to take home to their families, vehicle breakdowns, keeping a record label happy, etc.) that I might take on that labor of love.

 RICK: I’m torn between two things on this.
 I love getting to see different parts of the world (Ireland is one of my favorites) and having time to read.
 It makes the time pass much faster than it ever has.

-RICK: Being away from my family back at home.
+RICK: Being away from my family back home.
 I miss them terribly but I get to see them usually anywhere from 2-4 days a week.

 RICK: I have written many songs and some I’m pretty proud of.
-I started writing songs when I was about 16 and many of them recorded by the Faris Family.
+I started writing songs when I was about 16 and many of them were recorded by the Faris Family.
 In fact the last studio album we did Black Horse Inn have I believe 6 originals by me and the family.
 I don’t organize much on this aspect.

 I would love to write some cowrites and have talked about it with many other bluegrass songwriters.
-Skype sessions may be in the near future if I get some help ha ha.
+Skype sessions may be in the near future if I get some help haha.

-RICK: I would have to say Chris Stapleton is right up their in terms of his bluegrass songwriting but I would have to say my favorite would be Kieth Garret!!
+RICK: I would have to say Chris Stapleton is right up there in terms of his bluegrass songwriting but I would have to say my favorite would be Kieth Garret!!
 That guy writes from the heart and about some hard subjects sometimes.
 Can’t forget Larry Sparks too!
 What a beast of a songwriter and singer.